yujieteo/play/Research/Mathematics/math_dd.md

 DAYDREAM

+Can you use the maximum modulus principle to define holomorphic function?

+We can use a compact topological group like a circle to show how symmetry is related to groups.
+Why must lines be straight through center for a group law?

+Charts?

+Why classification of compact, connected and simply connected Lie group is so simple?

+Embedding?
+General examples?

+Notes on field of fractions of half line functions to give distribution theory?

+How are analytic functions related to the completions of a commutative ring?

+How do holomorphic function in complex analysis related to regular functions in algebraic geometry?

 Eisenstein criterion?

 Why does one define the product topology with all but finitely many opens in components space are equal to the component space?